Five-Star Funds to Avoid

 As with all quantitative systems, a few dogs will slip through the cracks.

-I've written how early tests of the Morningstar Rating for funds indicate it has some value in predicting future performance.
-However, I'm always careful to point out that it's simply a quantitative measure of risk-adjusted performance and, therefore, does not serve as a substitute for fundamental research.
+I've written in the past about how the Morningstar Rating for funds is calculated and how early tests indicate it has some value in predicting future performance.
+However, I'm always careful to point out that it's simply a quantitative measure of risk-adjusted performance and therefore does not serve as a substitute for fundamental research.
 As with any measurement of risk-adjusted performance, including the Sharpe ratio and alpha, there are cases where the fund isn't as good as the performance measure would lead you to believe.

 To illustrate those limitations, let's look at some 5-star funds that really aren't as attractive as they seem at first.
 The biggest limitation of the star rating is that it doesn't incorporate changes to a fund's fundamentals, such as a change in managers or strategies.
 Even when it comes to reflecting performance, the star rating can miss a thing or two.
 The star rating rolls up three-, five-, and 10-year returns, but that means that a nine-year-old fund's record from years six through nine won't be reflected in its star rating.
 In addition, if a fund invests in a super-hot asset class, big returns can mask risks enough so that high-cost, high-risk funds can still win 5 stars.
 That doesn't happen often, though.
 Only 58 of the 448 5-star funds (using distinct portfolios only) have expense ratios that are above their category averages.